On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: dLQR Cost under Different Similarity Transformations

 \begin{example} Consider an open-loop stable dynamic system \eqref{eq.statefunction} with

-According to~\cite[Theoerem D.4]{zheng2021analysis}, the set of stabilizing controllers $\mathbb{K}$ for this system is nonconvex but connected.
-To define \texttt{dLQR}~\eqref{eq.dLQR}, we choose $X$ as~\eqref{eq:exampleX}.
-Again, for each observable stabilizing controller $\mK$, Theorem~\ref{theorem.optimal_tansformation} implies that there exists an optimal transformation, shown in Fig. \ref{fig:example_2}, where the red line displays the orbit of the similarity transformation of controller
+The set of stabilizing controllers $\mathbb{K}$ for this system is nonconvex but connected (see \cite[Theorem D.4]{zheng2021analysis}).
+To define \texttt{dLQR}~\eqref{eq.dLQR}, we choose the same $X$ as in~\eqref{eq:exampleX}.
+The red curve in Fig. \ref{fig:example_2} shows the orbit of the similarity transformation of the controller

-and the red point represents the optimal similarity transformation. $\square$ \end{example}
+and the red point represents the optimal similarity transformation.
+As expected, this is consistent with the result in \Cref{proposition.optimal_tansformation}. $\square$ \end{example}